davidbalian/key-cy-properties-loop/MEGA_FILTERS_USAGE.md

 ## Overview

-The `[mega_filters]` shortcode provides a comprehensive filter interface that combines all available property filters in a specific order.
+The `[kcpf_mega_filters]` shortcode provides a comprehensive filter interface that combines all available property filters in a specific order.
 It automatically detects and works with properties loops on the current page.
+The filters are wrapped in an accordion interface for better user experience.

 ## Filter Order